Experiencing Interruptions?

 Arman Sayat, a visionary filmmaker hailing from Kazakhstan, has meticulously navigated his journey through the dynamic landscapes of storytelling and cinema. born in 1995 amidst the post-soviet transformations of his homeland.

-A pivotal moment in his career materialized during a pandemic, where a mini internet series propelled his short film "Ink" to a finalist position at a film festival. this success marked a turning point, propelling arman towards impactful storytelling and addressing social issues.
+A pivotal moment in his career materialized during a pandemic, where a mini internet series propelled his short film "Ink" to a finalist position at a film festival.
+This success marked a turning point, propelling arman towards impactful storytelling and addressing social issues.

-In addition to his thriving career, arman actively experiments with various genres, infusing each project with a unique character. his latest project, "Mr. Nightmare," within the thriller/horror genre, has left a lasting impression during screenings, with preparations underway for prestigious film festival submissions.
+In addition to his thriving career, Arman actively experiments with various genres, infusing each project with a unique character.
+His latest project, "Mr. Nightmare," within the thriller/horror genre, has left a lasting impression during screenings, with preparations underway for prestigious film festival submissions.

-Arman’s involvement in the filmmaking process extends beyond the director's chair, collaborating closely with the director of photography and contributing to various aspects of production. noteworthy projects, such as "On the other side of the Road," where arman served as the screenwriter and director of photography, are captivating audiences at film festivals
+Arman’s involvement in the filmmaking process extends beyond the director's chair, collaborating closely with the director of photography and contributing to various aspects of production. noteworthy projects, such as "On the Other Side of the Road," where arman served as the screenwriter and director of photography, are captivating audiences at film festivals.

 Add Director Biography